domRiddle/ASF/Configuration.md

 ***

 `WebProxyPassword` - `string` type with default value of `null`.
-This property defines password field used in basic, digest, NTLM, and Kerberos authentication that is being used by a target `WebProxy` machine providing proxy support.
+This property defines password field used in basic, digest, NTLM, and Kerberos authentication that is supported by a target `WebProxy` machine providing proxy functionality.
 If your proxy doesn't require user credentials, there is no need for you to input anything here.
 Using this option makes sense only if `WebProxy` is used as well, as it has no effect otherwise.

 Unless you have a reason to edit this property, you should keep it at default.

 ***

 `WebProxyUsername` - `string` type with default value of `null`.
-This property defines username field used in basic, digest, NTLM, and Kerberos authentication that is being used by a target `WebProxy` machine providing proxy support.
+This property defines username field used in basic, digest, NTLM, and Kerberos authentication that is supported by a target `WebProxy` machine providing proxy functionality.
 If your proxy doesn't require user credentials, there is no need for you to input anything here.
 Using this option makes sense only if `WebProxy` is used as well, as it has no effect otherwise.

 Unless you have a reason to edit this property, you should keep it at default.